 Configure incremental refresh and real-time data

-This article describes how to configure incremental refresh and real-time data for datasets.
+This article describes how to configure incremental refresh and real-time data for semantic models.
 To learn about configuring incremental refresh for dataflows, see Premium features of dataflows - Incremental refresh.

 Configuring incremental refresh includes creating RangeStart and RangeEnd parameters, applying filters, and defining an incremental refresh policy.
-After publishing to the service, you perform an initial refresh operation on the dataset.
+After publishing to the Power BI service, you'll perform an initial refresh operation on the model.
 The initial refresh operation, and subsequent refresh operations apply the incremental refresh policy you defined.
-Before completing these steps, be sure you fully understand the functionality described in Incremental refresh and real-time data for datasets.
+Before completing these steps, be sure you fully understand the functionality described in Incremental refresh and real-time data for semantic models.

-In this task, use Power Query Editor to create RangeStart and RangeEnd parameters with default values.
+In this task, you'll use Power Query Editor to create RangeStart and RangeEnd parameters with default values.
 The default values apply only when filtering the data to be loaded into the model in Power BI Desktop.
 The values you enter should include only a small amount of the most recent data from your data source.
-When published to the service, these values are overridden by the incremental refresh policy.
+When published to the service, these time range values are overridden by the incremental refresh policy.
 That is, the policy creates windows of incoming data, one after another.

-In Power BI Desktop, click Transform data to open Power Query Editor.
+In Power BI Desktop, select Transform data on the Home ribbon to open Power Query Editor.

-Create a second parameter named RangeEnd.
-In Type, select Date/Time, and then in Current Value enter an end date/time value.
+Select New to create a second parameter named RangeEnd.
+In the Type field, select Date/Time, and then in the Current Value field enter an end date and time value.
+Select OK.

-Now that you have RangeStart and RangeEnd parameters, you then filter the data to be loaded into the model based on those parameters.
+Now that you've defined the RangeStart and RangeEnd parameters, you'll filter the data to be loaded into the model based on those parameters.

 Before continuing with this task, verify your source table has a date column of Date/Time data type.
 If it doesn’t have a Date/Time column, but it has a date column of integer surrogate keys in the form of

 yyyymmdd, follow the steps in Convert DateTime to integer later in this article to create a function that converts the date/time value in the parameters to match the integer surrogate key of the source table.

-In Power Query Editor, select the date column you want to filter on, and then click the filter icon > Date/Time Filters > Custom Filter.
+In Power Query Editor, select the date column you want to filter on, and then choose the dropdown arrow > Date Filters > Custom Filter.

-In Filter Rows, to specify the first condition, select is after or is after or equal to, then select Parameter, and then select RangeStart.
+In Filter Rows, to specify the first condition, select is after or is after or equal to, then choose Parameter, and then choose RangeStart.

-To specify the second condition, if you selected is after in the first condition, then select is before or equal to, or if you selected is after or equal to in the first condition, then select is before for the second condition, then select Parameter, and then select RangeEnd.
-For example,
+To specify the second condition, if you selected is after in the first condition, then choose is before or equal to, or if you selected is after or equal to in the first condition, then choose is before for the second condition, then choose Parameter, and then choose RangeEnd.

 Important: Verify queries have an equal to (=) on either RangeStart or RangeEnd, but not both.
 If the equal to (=) exists on both parameters, a row could satisfy the conditions for two partitions, which could lead to duplicate data in the model.
 For example,

-In Power Query Editor, click Close & Apply.
-Power Query will then load data based on the filters defined in the RangeStart and RangeEnd parameters, and any other filters you defined.
+On the Home ribbon in Power Query Editor, select Close & Apply.
+Power Query loads data based on the filters defined by the RangeStart and RangeEnd parameters, and any other filters you've defined.

 Power Query loads only data specified between the RangeStart and RangeEnd parameters.
-Depending on the amount of data in that period, load should go quickly.
-If it seems slow and process intensive, it's likely the query is not folding.
+Depending on the amount of data in that period, the table should load quickly.
+If it seems slow and process-intensive, it's likely the query isn't folding.

-After you've defined RangeStart and RangeEnd parameters, and filtered data based on those parameters, you define an incremental refresh policy.
-The policy is applied only after the model is published to the service and a manual or scheduled refresh operation is performed.
+After you've defined RangeStart and RangeEnd parameters, and filtered data based on those parameters, you'll define an incremental refresh policy.
+This policy is applied only after the model is published to the service, and a manual or scheduled refresh operation is performed.

 In Incremental refresh and real-time data > Select table, verify or select the table.
-By default, the Select table listbox defaults to the table you select in Data view.
+The default value of the Select table listbox is the table you selected in Data view.

 Specify required settings:

-In Set import and refresh ranges > Incrementally refresh this table click the slider to On.
-If the slider is disabled, it means the Power Query expression for the table does not include a filter based on the RangeStart and RangeEnd parameters.
+In Set import and refresh ranges > Incrementally refresh this table move the slider to On.
+If the slider is disabled, it means the Power Query expression for the table doesn't include a filter based on the RangeStart and RangeEnd parameters.

-In Archive data starting:, specify the historical store period you want to include in the dataset.
-All rows with dates in this period will be loaded into the dataset in the service, unless other filters apply.
+In Archive data starting, specify the historical store period you want to include in the model.
+All rows with dates in this period will be loaded into the model in the service, unless other filters apply.

-In Incrementally refresh data starting:, specify the refresh period.
-All rows with dates in this period will be refreshed in the dataset each time a manual or scheduled refresh operation is performed by the Power BI service.
+In Incrementally refresh data starting, specify the refresh period.
+All rows with dates in this period will be refreshed in the model each time a manual or scheduled refresh operation is performed by the Power BI service.

 Specify optional settings: